Skip to main content

 At lunchtime students and staff are offered the option of a meal deal including a main course with dessert or drink, along with a variety of smaller items such as sandwiches, paninis, soups, pasta pots, jacket potatoes and wraps.

 The canteen serves a three week rotational menu which changes twice a year, serving a variety of different meals every day, which always includes a vegetarian option.
+A copy of the menu can be found here: LCC Autumn/Winter Menu

 Packed Lunches